Roof Insulation Guide

 spray foam roof insulation

-Open-cell foam expands to fill any cavity but can cause a build-up of moisture.
+Open-cell foam expands to fill any cavity but can lead to moisture build-up in some situations.

 Closed-cell foam creates a complete water, air, and vapour seal.